 Technological investments such as a flatscreen, home appliances and even your phone are expected to have a lifespan of at least a few years.
 The same goes for these shallow mount subs.
 It’s hard to know how reliable something is just by reading the specs and description, so the reviews of real consumers will come in handy.
 Looking for options with a warranty or guarantee is also the smartest thing to do.

 How much power can your shallow mount subwoofer handle before it caves or blows out?
 This is the meaning of the peak power.
 The higher the wattage, the more it can handle.
 So we suggest looking for ones from 6-800 watts.
 However, this is greatly linked to the size of the speaker as well.
 So a smaller 8-inch option that only has a peak power of 300 doesn’t mean it’s a low-end product.
+Others opt for installation of subwoofers to factory stereos.

 The sensitivity is in regards to how well your shallow mount sub can keep up and pump out your music.
 The stats for sensitivity are measured by how loud the sub is with one watt of power.